Retrodox/StopWatchPyQt5/README.md

 # Stopwatch Application

 This is a simple stopwatch application built with PyQt5.
-It features a start, pause, reset, and exit button, along with a display for the elapsed time in the format of minutes, seconds, and milliseconds.
+I made it in order to try and better understand PyQt5's library and some of its features.
+The application features a start, pause, reset, and exit button, along with a display for the elapsed time in the format of minutes, seconds, and milliseconds.

 ## Requirements